keverza/tapioca-core/README.md

 # Tapioca
 ![Tapioca logo](./docs/static/Logo.jpg)
-Tapioca is a Python command host for Archicad 29.
-It keeps Archicad integration and safe main-thread SDK access in a native add-on while letting command authors write ordinary Python workflows.
+Tapioca is a UI for Python automation.

 [![Build](https://github.com/keverza/tapioca-core/actions/workflows/addon_build_check.yml/badge.svg)](https://github.com/keverza/tapioca-core/actions/workflows/addon_build_check.yml)

 ## Download and install

-Prebuilt AC29 releases are published as `Tapioca_AC29_Win.apx` on the Releases page.
+Prebuilt AC29 releases are published on the Releases page.
 Download the asset and keep a checkout of this repository for the runtime installer and example commands.
 With Archicad closed, run these commands from the repository root in Windows PowerShell: